 Tobernaveen - An Cloch Breac

-The name, 'An Cloch Breac' is very interesting, as 'speckled' is an ancient word which has associations with magic and portals to and from the Otherworld.
-Other sites in the area have Speckled or Breac in their names: The Bricklieve Mountains (Breac Sliabh), Barnabrack (Speckled Gap), and Shee Reevagh—which means 'Dappled Fairy Mound', and the famous Cursing Stones on Inishmurray.
+The name, 'An Cloch Breac' is very interesting, as 'speckled' is an ancient Irish word which is often associated with magic, portals and journeys to and from the Otherworld.
+Other local sites in the area have Speckled or Breac in their names are the Bricklieve Mountains (Breac Sliabh), Barnabrack (Speckled Gap), and Shee Reevagh—which means 'Dappled Fairy Mound', and, the most famous of all, the Cursing Stones on Inishmurray.

-The monuments at Carrowmore are clustered in an oval around the central site, Listoghil.
-A tail or trail of monuments lead off to the north towards this stone, which has led some researchers to suggest that the stone was part of a ceremonial entry way or path into Carrowmore.
+The monuments at Carrowmore, two kilometers up hill to the south, are clustered in a huge oval around the central site, Listoghil.
+A tail or trail of monuments lead off away from Carrowmore to the north, through a collection of bronze age barrows and spaced stone circles, almost like imitations fo the earlier neolithic passage-graves.
+The holed stone is not far from the very early causewayed enclosure at Magheraboy, which dates to 4,150 BCE.
+This line of monuments has led some researchers to suggest that the stone was part of a ceremonial entry way or path leading into Carrowmore ran through here.

 The stone is quite close to the Sligo - Knocknarea road, but access is extremely difficult; the site is on private property and is surrounded by several electric fences and drains, standing at a junction where two deep drains meet.More information: Voices from the Dawn.